-5.6 Historic Flooding
+5.6 Historic flooding

-As LLFA, WC is required, under the FWMA, to maintain and update its historic flood incidents database as and when any flood incidents occur.
-The LLFA has a statutory responsibility to investigate and report upon any 'significant' flood events.
+As LLFA, WC has a statutory responsibility to investigate and report upon any 'significant' flood events.

-Prior to the introduction of the FWMA in 2010, Wirral did not have LLFA status, therefore there was no requirement to maintain a register of historic flood incidents.
+Prior to the introduction of the FWMA in 2010, Wirral did not have LLFA status and a register of historic flood incidents was not maintained.
+Since the introduction of the FWMA, WC has kept a record of flooding incidents.
 Records from WC suggest that local flooding has occurred in the past however the cause and type of these floods was not always recorded.
 The majority of the historic flooding in Wirral was mainly isolated, external to property, or restricted to the highway, open space and farmland, according to the LFRMS.